guilhermeprokisch/see/README.md

 # see - See a cute cat.

 > cat you see!?
-Its a fancy cat! :cat:
+It's a fancy cat! :cat:

 <img width="1363" alt="image" src="https://github.com/user-attachments/assets/bd253204-deca-4756-bbba-60272e0a367c">